 - To publish or share the attendee lists for our events;

 - To provide relevant information (for hospitality and safety purposes) to hotels and other facilities involving in hosting the event attendees;

 - To participate in a trial;

-- To process a job application (a separate Candidate Privacy Notice may also apply).
+- To process a job application (a separate Applicant Privacy Notice may also apply).